 When you’re stuck in this thinking, smack dab in that PB&J, you set yourself up to fail, not by putting big expectations on yourself, but by jumping ship the moment you don’t meet those expectations.

 And then after you jump ship, you feel like shit because you went from striving for perfection to sitting in a dirty ass house, wearing the same stained shirt you’ve been wearing for days and stuffing fried cheese into your mouth hole.
-It’s a hard landing and the perfect recipe for breakdown city.The remedy for this is NOT lowering the bar or your expectations.
-Hell no!
-You should never sell yourself short, and I firmly believe that you’re fully capable of whatever you put your mind to.
+It’s a hard landing and the perfect recipe for breakdown city.

 We’ll start with staying rooted in reality.

 Anything less than 100% DOES NOT in fact equal 0%.
 It equals whatever you reached.
-I’m horrible at math but even I can’t deny this.

-Also – how far up one’s ass do these numbers get plucked from?
+Also, how far up one’s ass do these numbers get plucked from?
 Can anyone really tell me they’ve reached 80% of their goal?

-If you’ve done something – anything to reach your goal, put your arms in the air, shake your ass and do a dance right NOW in honor of your forward motion – especially if it hasn’t been perfect.
+If you’ve done something, anything to reach your goal, put your arms in the air, shake your ass, and do a dance right NOW in honor of your forward motion, especially if it hasn’t been perfect.

 Now let’s talk about biting off small chunks.

-I don’t know about you, but when I think about everything that needs to be done in order to reach my goals, it’s enough to make me puke.
+I don’t know about you, but when I think about everything that needs to get done in order to reach my goals, it’s enough to make me puke.
 And then shit.
 And then stop everything I’m doing and go binge watch Narcos.

-So my dear, here’s the game plan.
 Stay rooted in reality, bite off small chunks, and you’ll be out of that PB&J in no time.
 And then one day soon, you’ll look up from your life and without even realizing it, you’ll be living your goal.

 And that’s when it will hit you.